Skip to content

 Epidaurus Geography

-Ships that transported passengers to the historical theatre and the well-known healing temple of Asklepios were docked there.
+Ships that transported passengers to the historic theatre and the well-known healing temple of Asklepios were docked there.
 This community now serves as the primary tourist destination for the area and has a charming harbour for yachts and fishing boats.

 Epidaurus